phuchoang2603/techburst-counterfeit/README.md

 The platform is built using FlutterFlow, a low-code Flutter framework that enables users to build Flutter applications visually.
 It also utilizes various technologies such as Firestore, imgBB, and a REST API call to a [Flask backend server](https://github.com/phuchoang2603/teachable-machine-flask-API-server) that handles the Teachable Machine model.

+To use the app, you can download the APK file from the [Releases](https://github.com/phuchoang2603/techburst-counterfeit/releases/tag/10) page and install it on your Android device.
+Alternatively, you can clone the repository and run the app on your local machine (see [Getting Started](#getting-started) for more details).

+## Project Features
 ### Current Features of the Project:
 - User Registration and Authentication: Allow users to create accounts, login, and manage their profile information.
 - Product Listings: Enable users to list their refurbished products for sale, including details like images, descriptions, and pricing.